Truman Capote: In Cold Blood

-The "new book", In Cold Blood: A True Account of a Multiple Murder and Its Consequences (1965), was inspired by a 300-word article that ran in the November 16, 1959, The New York Times.
+The "new book", In Cold Blood: A True Account of a Multiple Murder and Its Consequences (1965), was inspired by a 300-word article that ran in the November 16, 1959, issue of The New York Times.
 The story described the unexplained murder of the Clutter family in rural Holcomb, Kansas, and quoted the local sheriff as saying, "This is apparently the case of a psychopathic killer."
 Fascinated by this brief news item, Capote traveled with Harper Lee to Holcomb and visited the scene of the massacre.
 Over the course of the next few years, he became acquainted with everyone involved in the investigation and most of the residents of the small town and the area.
 Rather than taking notes during interviews, Capote committed conversations to memory and immediately wrote quotes as soon as an interview ended.
 He claimed his memory retention for verbatim conversations had been tested at "over 90%".
 Lee made inroads into the community by befriending the wives of those Capote wanted to interview.

 Capote recalled his years in Kansas when he spoke at the 1974 San Francisco International Film Festival:

-In Cold Blood was published in 1966 by Random House after having been serialized in The New Yorker.
+In Cold Blood was published in 1966 by Random House after being serialized in The New Yorker.
 The "nonfiction novel", as Capote labeled it, brought him literary acclaim and became an international bestseller, but Capote would never complete another novel after it.

 A feud between Capote and British arts critic Kenneth Tynan erupted in the pages of The Observer after Tynan's review of In Cold Blood implied that Capote wanted an execution so the book would have an effective ending.
 Tynan wrote: